Periodontology: Prevention

 The most effective prevention method is what can be achieved by the patient at home, for example, using the correct tooth brushing technique, interdental cleaning aids such as interdental brushes or floss and using a fluoridated toothpaste.
 It is also advised that patients receive bi-annual check ups from their dental health provider along with thorough cleaning.

 Treatment

 Along with specialist periodontist treatment, a general dentist or dental hygienist can perform routine scale and cleans using either hand instruments or an ultrasonic scaler (or a combination of both).
-The practitioner can also prescribe specialised plaque-removal techniques (tooth brushing, interdental cleaning).
+The practitioner can also prescribe specialized plaque-removal techniques (tooth brushing, interdental cleaning).
 The practitioner can also perform a plaque index to indicate to the patient areas of plaque they are not removing on their own.
 This can be removed through the procedure of a dental prophylaxis.

 Aetiology

 The primary aetiological factor for periodontal disease is plaque biofilm of dental biofilm.
 A dental biofilm is a community of microorganisms attached to a hard, non-shedding surface.
 In the oral cavity, hard non-shedding surfaces include teeth, dental restorative materials and fixed or removable dental appliance such dentures.
 It is this adherence to non-shedding surfaces that allows bacteria in a dental biofilm to have unique characteristics of clinical significance.